cs4404-mission2/writeup/README.md

 ### Pathvector

 Pathvector is an open source routing automation stack that I created to reduce the level of manual configuration needed on Internet-facing routers.
-The majority of BGP hijacks could better be described as "route leaks", or accidental misconfigurations, so Pathvector's
+The majority of BGP hijacks could better be described as "route leaks", or accidental misconfigurations, so Pathvector's primary use case for network operators is mitigating unintentional route leaks and configuration mistakes.
+However, many mistakes could be exploited maliciously as an attack, so Pathvector is an effective tool for BGP security until cryptographic standards like BGPsec and ASPA via RPKI are implemented.

 #### Install Pathvector